ndemou/Out-PingStats/README.md

 The **RTT HISTOGRAM** includes the most recent few hundred pings.
 If you don't know what a histogram is [wikipedia is your friend](https://en.wikipedia.org/wiki/Histogram).
-Even if you know, you need some experience with it to get a feeling of what is normal and what is not.
+You will need some experience with it to get a feeling of what is normal and what is not.
 Take a look at the examples below for a quick start.

-### Slow updating graphs with indicators of network quality
+### Slow updating graphs

 All graphs except LAST RTTs and HISTOGRAM are **slow updating graphs**.
-Each bar in them represents **indicators of network quality** that are computed for the *period* of several seconds.
+Each bar in them represents **indicators of network quality** that are computed for a ride *period* of several seconds.
 The *period* is 2mins by default and can be changed with `-AggregationSeconds`.
-In the x-axis you also get a tick every 10 periods (so 20mins by default).
+In the x-axis you also get a tick every 10 periods (=20mins by default).

 We compute the minimum of all RTT times(`min`) and the 95th percentile(`p95`).
 For the many of us without a statistics degree, if `p95` equals 50msec then 95% of pings had an RTT<=50msec.
 Put another way only 5% of pings had RTTs worse than 50msec.
-We use the 95th percentile as a good aproximation of what the worst case RTT times that we mostly have to deal with are.
+We use the 95th percentile as a good aproximation of bad RTT times that we have to deal with most of the time.
 In other words we consider these 5% of values that were worse than the `p95` as "outliers" that we can safely ignore.
 This is usualy a good idea because it's common to have spourious extreme RTT times.

-Returning to the slow updating graphs, **RTT BASELINE** displays the `min` (minimum RTT of all pings) and the the **RTT VARIANCE** displays the difference `p95 - min`.
+**RTT BASELINE** displays the `min`
+(minimum RTT of all pings) and the **RTT VARIANCE** displays the difference `p95 - min`.
 You can think of `min` as the baseline RTT time and `p95 - min` as a good indicator of the variability of times.